Early Irish law: Sick maintenance

 It is clear from the law tracts that the practice of Sick Maintenance was being discarded.
-Críth Gablach mentions some of what each individual is entitled to while being nursed according to his rank, it also mentions that the practice was no longer in use, and instead, an additional fine encompassed the same provisions the injurer would have had to pay for under sick maintenance. does not mention anything about the practice being obsolete.
+Críth Gablach mentions some of what each individual is entitled to while being nursed according to his rank, it also mentions that the practice was no longer in use, and instead, an additional fine encompassed the same provisions the injurer would have had to pay for under sick maintenance.
+Bretha Crólige does not mention anything about the practice being obsolete.
 It does mention that certain types of person could not be maintained because of the difficulty in doing so.
 Thus it was very hard to provision those of the highest rank and obviously impossible to find a substitute to do their work.
 Certain professionals could similarly be difficult.
 On the other hand, a number of persons could cause difficulty to the people maintaining the victim.
 Such troublesome individuals included the insane and women likely to cause trouble for those nursing them.